adamsilver/fdpb/07-a-filter-form.md

 > Not necessarily.
 I wouldn't start with this approach.
 If a site doesn't have a lot of ads [like Gumtree does], we'd probably have better luck drawing attention to the submit button.

-===

-That is the main reason for which, on mobile devices, we recommend batch filtering — page loads are often slow on the go, and having to wait for four page loads for a complex query involving four filter values increases interaction cost too much for the user.
+TODO: That is the main reason for which, on mobile devices, we recommend batch filtering — page loads are often slow on the go, and having to wait for four page loads for a complex query involving four filter values increases interaction cost too much for the user.

-===

-## TODO: Feedback

-Don't automatically move the user to the new results.
+TODO: Don't automatically move the user to the new results.
 However, if you have a long list of facets on desktop, and not many results, the user may not realise they need to scroll up to see the results.

 ## TODO: Filter Overload